wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/u_d_f_node.md

 <a id="example"></a>
 <hr/>

-A UDF is a custom script or binary that can communicate via Kapacitor&#39;s UDF RPC protocol.
+A UDF is a custom script or binary that can communicate via the Kapacitor UDF RPC protocol.
-The path and arguments to the UDF program are specified in Kapacitor&#39;s configuration.
+The path and arguments to the UDF program are specified in the Kapacitor configuration.
-Using TICKscripts you can invoke and configure your UDF for each task.
+Using TICKscripts UDF's can be invoked and configured for each task.

 See the [README.md](https://github.com/influxdata/kapacitor/tree/master/udf/agent/)
-for details on how to write your own UDF.
+for details on how to write a UDF.

-UDFs are configured via Kapacitor&#39;s main configuration file.
+UDFs are configured via the main Kapacitor configuration file.

 Example: